 There are two ways to add blood meal.
 You can mix it directly into the top inches of the soil or dilute it with water before adding it.
 Make sure to read the package instructions to find out which one is recommended by that particular company.

 If you think the soil needs more, feel free to increase the amount, but it’s always better to not overdo it.
-Remember, excess nitrogen can burn the roots of the plants.
+Remember, excess nitrogen can burn plants at their roots.

 Bone Meal vs. Blood Meal